dataesr/teds/doc_network/teds.md

 Fasttext enable to vectorize and apply a linear regression on the data.
 We try 2 kind of model:

-- a model that determine if a publication is align with the same topics as the IPCC or IPBES report.
+- a model that determine if a publication is aligned with the same topics as the IPCC or IPBES report.
 - a model to be applied only to "IPCC-like" publications, to determine the most relevant working group and identify whether the publication focuses on physical science, adaptation, or mitigation.

 ## 2.6 Comparative analysis of country contributions to IPCC Reports